ATAGIT87/webapp-demo/README.md

 fetch("https://backend-mn3f.onrender.com/api/auth/signin", { ... });

-If the backend URL changes, simply update it inside your HTML files.
+If the backend URL changes, simply update the BACKEND_BASE variable in your JS files.

 🧠 How It Works
 📝 Signup (signup.html)

-User enters a username and password.
+User enters a username & password.

 A POST request is sent to /api/auth/signup.